Skip to main content

 Please note that each camera that requires Ray Tracing will need this asset added, but it will also result in increased performance so only add as needed.

-Global Settings: Ray Tracing Asset
+Global Settings: Ray Tracing Settings Asset

 1. Enabled: Toggles RT visuals for the related cameras.
 This allows an easy switch for the visuals, but if you wish to completely disable RT in the project, it’s suggested to remove the asset from the camera.